-Plus, there’s no mixer required—just use a whisk and they freeze beautifully!
+Plus, there’s no mixer required—just use a whisk—and they freeze beautifully!

 Are These Muffins Healthy?

 The term healthy is, of course, all relative.
 But I would consider them on the healthier side, yes.
-They do contain wheat, some oil, and some refined sugar, but also healthful ingredients like fresh fruit and vegetables, applesauce, flax, honey, and whole wheat flour.
+They do contain wheat, some oil, and some refined sugar, but also wholesome ingredients like fresh fruit and vegetables, applesauce, flax, honey, and whole wheat flour.
 Balance!
 I like to use some applesauce in place of some oil, just like how I replace some butter with unsweetened applesauce in my baked oatmeal.
-They are similar to my applesauce muffins where the lighter ingredient replaces some fat while still keeping them extra moist and flavorful.
+They are similar to my applesauce muffins, where the lighter ingredient replaces some fat while still keeping them extra moist and flavorful.
 (I don’t recommend replacing ALL the oil here—the morning glory muffins will taste rubbery.)

-Think of these as my reader-loved Harvest Spice Bread, but in muffin form. 🙂
+Think of these as my reader-loved harvest spice bread, but in muffin form. 🙂

 How to Make Morning Glory Muffins